Oumarou-Bola/Oumarou-Bola.github.io/_pages/about.md

 <!-- Profile photo -->
 <img src="/images/omb-profile-600-embedded.svg" alt="Oumarou Moussa Bola"
      class="profile-photo"
-     style="width: 200px; float: right; border-radius: 10px; margin: 0 0 15px 20px;">
+     style="width: 600px; float: right; border-radius: 10px; margin: 0 0 15px 20px;">

-I am **Oumarou Moussa Bola**, a PhD candidate in **Aerospace Engineering** at the **Universidad Carlos III de Madrid (UC3M)**.
+Hi!, I am **Oumarou Moussa Bola**, a PhD candidate in **Aerospace Engineering** at the **Universidad Carlos III de Madrid (UC3M)**.
 My research focuses on **Aircraft Trajectory Optimization and Sustainable Aviation for Climate Impact Mitigation**, with the broader goal of helping the sector decarbonize while keeping operations efficient and safe.

 I have a dual background in **aeronautical engineering** and **mathematics**, and I enjoy working at the intersection of theory, algorithms, and Applied Mathematics.
 I am particularly interested in: